 The safety of our community is very important to us.
 We want to ensure that people with disability receive the support they need from support workers who are operating safely.
 If you have any concerns, please contact Hireup.

 Hireup will continually monitor relevant information sources and update our policies as required.
 By following the below recommendations, you will be complying with Australian Government, and the World Health Organization's guidelines.
 Further information can be accessed at https://www.health.gov.au/.

-If you have been exposed to someone who has returned a positive result for COVID-19 testing or is at risk of COVID-19 due to exposure to a confirmed case or returning from overseas travel, please contact Hireup immediately for further instruction and support.
+If you have been exposed to someone who has returned a positive result for COVID-19 testing or is at risk of COVID-19 due to exposure to a confirmed case or returning from overseas travel or travel to a hotspot, please contact Hireup immediately for further instruction and support.

 Protection Measures for Everyone

 You can reduce your chances of contracting or spreading COVID-19 by following some simple precautions:

 - When providing face to face support, we strongly recommend wearing a face mask which covers your mouth and nose when providing face to face support even when it is not mandated by government restrictions.
 Please note that it is mandatory to wear a face mask in Victoria, and a number of Local Government Areas in Queensland and NSW.

 - When providing face to face support, we strongly recommend wearing eye protection e.g. goggles/safety glasses even when it is not mandated by government restrictions.
 Please note that it is mandatory to wear eye protection in Victoria.

 - Regularly and thoroughly wash your hands with soap and water including before and after eating and after going to the toilet.
 See below for more information on safe hand washing.

 - Carry an alcohol-based hand sanitizer when you are out of the home and clean your hands regularly.